NiesslC/overoptimism_benchmark/README.md

 The folder "R" consists of:

 **01_generate_rankdata.R**
--  generates the rank data for 288 combinations of design and analysis options (rankdata.RData) and for 774 combinations of design and analysis options (rankdata_datasample.RData)
+-  generates the rank data for 288 combinations of design and analysis options (`Data/rankdata.RData`) and for 774 combinations of design and analysis options (rankdata_datasample.RData)

 **02_unfolding_models.R**